STUDENT HANDBOOK 2017-2018

 EEP Orientation and Learning Enhancement (OLE)

 In their first fall term EEP Freshmen will participate in an EEP Orientation and Learning Enhancement session for new students.
-The OLE sessions are conducted by the Director of EEP and meet for twice weekly for approximately 50 minutes.
+The OLE sessions are conducted by the Assitant Director of EEP and meet for twice weekly for approximately 50 minutes.
 These sessions are designed to orient students to the University and provide them with tools to succeed in college while in a comfortable peer-oriented learning environment.

 In order to help ease the transition of early entrants from grade school to university study the first term is spent completed subject matter very similar to traditional secondary school including English, Mathematics and History.
-Year One students are encourage to spend time together as would any other adolescent high school class.
+Year One students are encouraged to spend time together as would any other adolescent high school class.
 Additionally, all Year one students will share a common EEP- based Homeroom experience where their specific early entrant needs may be addressed.
 Each new cohort elects a representative to EEP student government, tasked with or supporting a high school like social experience, and may take an active role in shaping their University involvement.

 EEP students have access to the EEP Student Center, located in Martin Luther King Hall D140 and 142.
 The Student Center includes staff offices, common rooms, a computer lab, a kitchen and a dining area.
 EEP students are encouraged to be on campus at least 4 days per week and to participate in EEP activities.